Ko-oK-OS/xv6-rust/README.md

 `ERROR: pixman >= 0.21.8 not present`: `sudo apt-get install libpixman-1-dev`

 ### Rust
-You need download rust to start our env.
-We suggest you to use offical shell:
+You need download rust to start our environment.
+We suggest you to use official shell:
 ```
 curl https://sh.rustup.rs -sSf | sh
 ```
-If you fail because of slow internet speed.
+If you fail because of slow network speed.
 You can try this to speed up:
 ```
 export RUSTUP_DIST_SERVER=https://mirrors.ustc.edu.cn/rust-static
 export RUSTUP_UPDATE_ROOT=https://mirrors.ustc.edu.cn/rust-static/rustup
 curl https://sh.rustup.rs -sSf | sh
 ```

-If you have finished these, you can test your env by following comand:
+If you have finished these, you can test your environment by following commands:
 ```
 source $HOME/.cargo/env
 rustc --version
 ```
-Additionly, we'd better change the package mirror address crates.io used by the package manager cargo to the mirror server of the University of Science and Technology of China to speed up the download of the tripartite library.
+In addition,  we'd better change the package mirror address crates.io used by the package manager cargo to the mirror server of the University of Science and Technology of China to speed up the download of the tripartite library.
 We open (create a new file if it doesn't exist) ~/.cargo/config and modify the content to:
 ```
 [source.crates-io]
 registry = "https://github.com/rust-lang/crates.io-index"